 Various state and federal laws require disclosures to be made to consumers prior to collecting periodic subscription fees that will automatically renew without further action by the consumer.
 One such example is the California Automatic Renewal Law (California ARL) pursuant to which PlushCare, Inc. and PlushCare of California were recently sued by a purported class (Robbins v.
 PlushCare, Inc. et al.) in the United States District Court for the Northern District of California alleging, inter alia, that PlushCare violated the California ARL by failing to provide adequate disclosures to members.
 The lawsuit seeks restitution of subscription fees, statutory damages for each violation, subject to trebling, reasonable attorneys' fees, and injunctive relief.
-We will vigorously defend have tentatively agreed on a settlement and estimate that, excluding the lawsuit and any potential loss is currently deemed amount of our liability eligible to be immaterial, paid through third-party insurance and remaining indemnification from selling shareholders of PlushCare, Inc., the net amount of our liability will be approximately \$1.2 million.
+We will vigorously defend the lawsuit and any potential loss to the Company is currently deemed to be immaterial.